 \section{Reduction from Numberlink to Wataridori}

 As Wataridori clearly belongs to NP, the nontrivial part is to prove its NP-hardness.
 We do so by constructing a reduction from Numberlink to Wataridori.
-We consider a variant of Numberlink where it is not required that all cells in the grid are covered by paths.
+We consider the variant of Numberlink in which it is not required for all cells in the grid to be covered by paths.